Pedagogue-Systems/ai-matching-consistency-eval/README.md

 # Matching Consistency Benchmark

+AI Matching Consistency Eval is a benchmark project by Pedagogue Systems exploring how different AI/ML models rank resumes against job descriptions.
+It investigates model agreement, scoring divergence, and the implications for fairness and explainability in staffing technology.

 This project evaluates how consistent different AI/ML models are when matching resumes to job postings.
 It explores whether models agree on top candidates and investigates the implications for trust, validation, and responsible AI use in staffing.

 ## 🔍 Objectives